The managed clipping playbook 2026, 6 blocks anchored on CPQV

 Tooling comparison, what each lane uses

 The DIY-tool lane is dominated by four vendors: OpusClip, Submagic, Klap, Vidyo.
 The DIY-tool comparison is depth-covered in the best clipping software 2026 listicle (13 ranked vendors across DIY, managed, and marketplace lanes), the clipping tools comparison (feature-matrix companion piece), the OpusClip deep-dive, the Submagic deep-dive, the Whop marketplace deep-dive, and the best AI video editor 2026 adjacent guide.
-The pattern across all six pieces is consistent: DIY tools are cheap on subscription but expensive on operator time, with no audit ledger and weak attribution.
+The pattern across all six pieces is consistent: DIY tools are accessible on subscription but expensive on operator time, with no audit ledger and weak attribution.

 The managed lane is dominated by retainer-priced agencies (Clipping Culture, Lumina, Shortn) and CPQV-priced operators (FORKOFF).
 The retainer-priced lane runs $500 to $5,000 per month with dashboard reporting; the CPQV-priced lane runs against an outcome contract with per-view audit-ledger receipts.
 The FORKOFF productized service surface for this lane is /services/kol-marketing, which combines the clipping engagement with the broader KOL / creator distribution that the same productized team delivers.

 The marketplace lane is dominated by Whop (the directory layer that aggregates per-clip bounty operators) and the long tail of cottage-industry per-clip vendors (Cryptoclippers and similar).
-The marketplace lane is the cheapest on per-clip cost ($5 to $15) and the most expensive on all-in CPQV ($0.05 to $0.20 after rework and brand-safety).
+The marketplace lane is the most affordable on per-clip cost ($5 to $15) and the most expensive on all-in CPQV ($0.05 to $0.20 after rework and brand-safety).
 The Whop deep-dive walks through the marketplace economics in detail.

 aleksa